cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 [TOC](#table-of-contents)

+Once you have created a VM image you should be able to safely delete your VM and then create a new one, same as the original, from the image.

 - From the Azure portal locate your original VM > Delete (trash icon)
     - Select all check boxes, check 'I have read and understand...', click Delete
+        - IF some resource check boxes are greyed out
+            - This means you can't delete them
+            - Not a concern; just delete what you can
+            - If you are working with a spare data disk
+                - Don't delete it
+                - After you start a new VM from the image of the original: Try and attach this data disk